manuel-serrano/hiphop/doc/api.md

 Use `import * as hiphop from "@hop/hiphop"` to use it.

-Once defined, a HipHop program must be _loaded_ into a HipHop [reactive machine](./api.md) that can execute this program by running _reactions_.
+Once defined, a HipHop program must be _loaded_ into a HipHop *reactive machine* that execute this program by running _reactions_.
 A reactive machine is an instance of the JavaScript `ReactiveMachine` class which is exported by the `@hop/hiphop` module.

 Creating HipHop Reactive Machines